Common Names

 Herb-Drug Interactions

-Anticoagulants/antiplatelet agents: IP6 has antiplatelet activity, and may increase the risk of bleeding when used with other anticoagulants or antiplatelet drugs (2).
+Anticoagulants/antiplatelets: IP6 also has antiplatelet activity, and may increase bleeding risk when used with other anticoagulants or antiplatelets (2).
 Clinical relevance is not known.